 The Craterian Story

-The Craterian Theater at The Collier Center for the Performing Arts is southern Oregon’s state-of-the-art community performing arts center.
-The facility features excellent acoustics and sightlines, an impressive array of theatrical equipment and is operated by a professional staff.
-The auditorium is intimate and comfortable and seats just 732 patrons, yet the stage can accommodate large national concert, dance and theatrical tours.
+The Craterian Theater at The Collier Center is a state-of-the-art performance venue and gathering place for the community of Southern Oregon.
+The facility features excellent acoustics and sightlines, an impressive array of theatrical equipment, and is operated by a professional staff.
+The auditorium is intimate and comfortable and can seat up to 750 patrons, and the stage can accommodate large music, dance and theatrical tours, as well as local productions.

 The Craterian Theater is a vibrant facility utilized by all parts of the community for performances, rehearsals, classes and workshops, conferences, receptions, parties, seminars, trainings, etc.